What does the PharmD credential represent?

 When is the application deadline?

-The application deadlines vary between the full-time and part-time program pathways.
+The application deadlines vary between the On-Campus (full-time) and Distance (part-time) program pathways.
 Please see the PharmD Admissions Timelines

 page for more details.

 The tuition and fees for the program will total approximately $25,000.
 In addition, the following fees may apply:

 Are there any additional costs for the program?

 Additional costs include textbooks and other materials required for the coursework.
 It is highly recommended that all students own a laptop computer.
 Students enrolled in the part-time program pathway are also required to have a high quality (external or internal) webcam and microphone.
 All students are required to pay for their own travel and accommodation expenses for the experiential placements.
 Students enrolled in the part-time pathway are also responsible to pay for their own travel and accommodations to attend each of the Spring Institutes.

 A non-refundable, $1000 confirmation deposit (applied to tuition) will be required upon offer of Conditional Admission (fourth-year students) or Final Admission (practicing pharmacists).
 Payment will be required by the date specified in the letter of acceptance.

 What forms of student financial assistance are available?